 Paying for a Deep Bored Tunnel.
 The state has committed \$2.8 billion to pay for a viaduct replacement.
 Currently \$1.1 billion has been committed or spent for the Moving Forward Projects, which replace or repair over half of the viaduct.
 This leaves approximately \$1.7 billion in state investment.
-Given that some portions of the Moving Forward Program would either not be required or require less investment under a bored tunnel option, there is potential for savings that could be transferred to help pay for the bored tunnel.
-This would involve decisions regarding the latter phase of Battery Street Tunnel retrofit work, retrofitting the existing viaduct between Lenora Street and the Battery Street Tunnel, and the scope and cost of the northern transition section of the Holgate to King viaduct replacement project.
-Current estimates would indicate between \$100 million and \$150 million could be available, further work would be required to confirm a more specific estimate.

-Charging tolls to drivers in a four-lane bored tunnel through downtown Seattle would support up to \$410 million in additional project funding between 2014 and 2018.
-Tolling the existing viaduct during construction could raise up to another \$140 million in pay-as-you go project funding, for a total SR 99 tolling contribution of approximately \$550 million.
+Charging tolls to drivers in a four-lane bored tunnel through downtown Seattle would support an additional \$410 million in project funding between 2014 and 2018.
+Tolling the existing viaduct during construction would raise another \$140 million in pay-as-you go project funding.
+This would bring the total funding contribution of tolling SR 99 to \$550 million.

 Tolling SR 99 during and after construction would increase the total possible state funding available for a deep bored tunnel to \$2.25 billion.
 Tolling is expected to divert some trips to other routes such as the downtown street grid or I-5.
-Preliminary studies have indicated the diversion rate could be from 35 to 40 percent, which is assumed within the above tolling assessment.
+Preliminary studies have indicated the diversion rate could be from 35 to 40 percent depending on the toll rate.